testdouble/test-smells/README.md

 #### The description

-Each file starts with a comment which contains:
+Each test resides in a directory which contains a README.md file with the following structure:

-* A simple description of the smell
+* The name of the test smell & a brief description
+* The "odor" emanating from the example test subject and test
-* An enumeration of the problems the smell might indicate
+* An enumeration of the problems the smell might (or might not!) indicate; for each potential problem:
-* For each potential problem, a general prescribed approach for refactoring the test (or the test's subject) to eliminate the smell
+  * A description of the nature of the problem
+  * General tips on how to "deodorize" the smell
+* Details about the example
-* Optionally, a URL pointing to a real-world example of the smell
+  * A root cause analysis of the smell
+  * A challenge to the reader to improve the design of the test and/or test subject
+* Language-specific notes (common examples, likelihood of occurence, etc.)
+  * Ruby
+  * JavaScript
+* Additional resources about the smell

 Remember, not every smell you detect in the wild indicates an actual problem!
 Smells are simply surface indications of common problems and not necessarily